 Study credits (ECTS)

-Successful completion of the summer school can be awarded with 3 credits according the European Credit Transfer System (ECTS).
-A certificate will be awarded at the end of the programme.
+Successful completion of the summer school can be awarded with 3 credits according to the European Credit Transfer System (ECTS).
+The certificate of completion is also issued as a micro-credential.